What are the 5 Main Causes of Health Inequities?

 Other environmental factors at home can include exposure to lead – either through aging, flaking paint, or through drinking water in older homes that have lead service lines.
 Lead exposure can give children permanent damage to their brains and nervous systems.

-5. Social and community context
+5. Community safety and social context

 Crime and violence in communities can have long-lasting impacts both in the lives of the perpetrators, victims, witnesses and those exposed to it through word-of-mouth.
 Injuries can be physical and mental.
 And the impacts of crime and violence can add to a compounding series of factors.